Susan Brooks: Political positions

 Susan Brooks was a member of the Republican Main Street Partnership which presented what it described as centrist Republican policies and also described as a moderately conservative Congressional caucus.
 The non-partisan National Journal gave her a composite ideological rating of 78% conservative and 22% liberal.
 She has a lifetime 72% conservative score from the American Conservative Union.

 Fiscal

 On fiscal issues, Brooks has an 85% lifetime rating from the fiscally conservative Americans for Prosperity.
 In 2015, she was the only Indiana Republican in the House to vote for a bipartisan continuing resolution to fund the federal government.

 Social issues

-On social issues, Brooks is pro-life and opposes abortion.
-She has a 100% rating from the National Right to Life Committee, which opposes legal abortion; she also supports gun rights and has a grade from the National Rifle Association.

 Brooks is supportive of LGBT rights.
 In May 2019, she voted for the Equality Act, which prohibited discrimination on the basis of sexual orientation or gender identity.
 Brooks joined seven other Republicans and 228 Democrats in supporting the legislation, which passed the U.S. House of Representatives during the 116th United States Congress.

-Legalized marijuana

-Regarding marijuana policy, Brooks has a "D" rating from NORML for her voting history regarding cannabis-related causes.
-Brooks opposes veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.